Layne Coleman: Acting

 Coleman’s stage roles as an actor have included productions of Lips Together, Teeth Apart and Oleanna at Canadian Stage, The Life and Times of Mackenzie King, Inquest, Adult Entertainment, The End of Civilization and Escape from Happiness at Factory Theatre, The Ecstasy of Rita Joe for the Western Canada Theatre Company, Goodness for Volcano Theatre and Heaven Above, Heaven Below with Theatre Passe Muraille.

 He has also had supporting or guest roles in the television films War Brides, Ready for Slaughter, Best of Both Worlds, A Matter of Sex, The Marriage Bed, Glory!
 Glory! and Giant Mine, the television series Harvest, Night Heat, Street Legal, E.N.G., Wind at My Back and This Is Wonderland, and the theatrical films Humongous and Abraxas, Guardian of the Universe.

 Writing

 As a playwright, his plays have included Blue City Slammers, Tijuana Cure and Highway 63.

-Coleman cowrote the screenplays for the film adaptation of Blue City Slammers (1987) and The Shape of Rex (2013), with the latter film serving as his own directorial debut.
+Coleman co-wrote the screenplays for the film adaptation of Blue City Slammers (1987) and The Shape of Rex (2013), with the latter film serving as his own directorial debut.